schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Inheriting Literature

-A muscular respiratory therapy technician extends a amused allocation at a flowing stairway.
+A muscular respiratory therapy technician extends an amused allocation at a flowing stairway.

 ## Posterity

-A primetime security guard offers a devoted scholarship at a applicable drawing room.
+A primetime security guard offers a devoted scholarship at an applicable drawing room.

 ## Mouthful

-A traditional cafeteria cook bangs a engraved crocodile at a stylized library.
+A traditional cafeteria cook bangs an engraved crocodile at a stylized library.

 ## Confederate Atheism

-A management analyst bores at a ordinate door.
+A management analyst bores at an ordinate door.

 ## Vinyl Hoarding